About our publications

 This scholarly journal (free to members) is published about once a year.
 Each issue of around 160 pages tackles a general topic (such as housing or conservation) in depth, with specially commissioned articles by experts in the field, accompanied by high quality illustrations.
 Most journals are still available.
 You can also order copies of past journals published under our previous name, the Thirties Society by emailing administrator(a)c20society.org.uk.

 The C20 magazine (free to members) is in full colour and combines in-depth features about C20 buildings and design with news about the Society’s casework, events and regional activities, book reviews and obituaries.
 Join now to receive the magazine three times a year.
 Read articles from the magazine including reviews and obituaries.
-If you would like to order stock of the magazine for sale, download the C20 magazine order form.
+You can order stock of the magazine, or a single copy with free p&p, from Antenne.

 20th Century Architects